 White Church Lane has attracted many artists of late ably assisted by the diligent work of Global Street Art who liase with local wall and shutter owners who give permission for their property to be painted.
 At the time of writing the street featured work from Alice Pasquini, Hunto, Anthony Lister, Malarky and Dan Kitchener amongst others.
 It’s only a short road too.
 Once you’ve done cross back over to Osborne Street and walk up towards Brick Lane which is just a continuation of the street.

 Next stop is Heneage Street where there is also a quaint little pub called the Pride of Spitalfields should the need for a pint arise.
 Walk down the street until you come to a little playground, look around and on the gable end of a row of buildings an impressive giant mural from Sheffield based artist Phlegm can be seen.
 On your way back to Brick Lane keep your eyes peeled for other street art you can spot.

 Incidentally Princelet Street is also the former centre of the Huguenots who settled in the East End from France in the 1700s.
 The houses here are from this era and are quite unusual and worthy of greater exploration.
 If you are interested in the history of this area then try this free Walking Tour of the East End of London which covers the history in a bit more detail.

 But for now we head back to Brick lane until we reach Hanbury Street.
 Turn left and you get straight into the heart of Spitalfields, right takes you into the heart of Whitechapel.
-This street is awash with art particularly along it’s length towards Spitalfields.
+This street is awash with art particularly along its length towards Spitalfields.
 For this tour though we are only interested in the art to the immediate right.
 Look down towards Whitechapel and dominating the view will be the giant Crane by Belgian artist ROA.
-This is another well loved community piece as evidenced by the local uproar that went on when Tower Hamlets council tried to cover it over with a banner just before 2012s Olympic Games.
+This is another well loved community piece as evidenced by the local uproar that went on when Tower Hamlets council tried to cover it over with a banner just before 2012 Olympic Games.

 Continue down Brick Lane past the Truman Brewery.
-This section gets particularly busy during the weekend because of it’s street food and markets during the day and it’s bars and curry houses at night.
+This section gets particularly busy during the weekend because of its street food and markets during the day and its bars and curry houses at night.
 The Truman Brewery is an excellent place for a detour should you want to take one.
 The yard at the back of the building can be accessed via Brick Lane through a little alley and is usually very vibrant with plenty of street art.

 Upon returning to Brick Lane cross the road and head up Sclater Street.
 The spot has in the past been a real hub for street art but now has become a real target for the developers.
 You can still see some great spots though and directly in front of you will be an old looking warehouse building with lots of hidden gems on it.
 Beyond the warehouse Sclater Street carries on and the street is full of art.
 Have a wander along and then head back taking the little spur along Cygnet Street towards Bacon Street.